greg1997-dev/MyPortfolio/README.md

 ***

 # [Markowitz Model for Optimal Portfolio](https://github.com/greg1997-dev/MyPortfolio/blob/main/notebooks/Markowitz.ipynb)
-- Multiple weeks sitting at top 3 places on best portfolios on Trading Challenge called Reto Actinver
+- Multiple weeks sitting at top 3 places on best portfolios on Reto Actinver 2022
 - The methodology was:
   * Download the stock prices with the yfinance library
   * Clean the data and calculate: